ayushkp930/google-cloud-security-labs/README.md

 ## 🎓 Purpose

-This repository is part of my cybersecurity learning journey focused on:
+This repository is part of my learning journey in:

-- Cloud Security Engineering
+- Cloud Security
+- Cybersecurity
 - Vulnerability Management
-- Secure Cloud Architecture
+- Secure Cloud Infrastructure

 ---